Multiple recordings in a single slice

 Tips for using multiple recordings

 When you add a recording, Soundslice gives it a default name — either Audio or Video, depending on the recording type.
 If your slice has multiple recordings, you will likely want to rename the recordings to disambiguate them from one another.
+See Changing recordings to learn how to rename a recording.

 What happens if one of the recordings is a video and another is just audio?